mozilla/glean.js/ARCHITECTURE.md

 ### `platform/`

-Some modules such as storage and uploader, cannot be written in such a way that works for all platforms, because each plaftorm provides different APIs for these tasks.
+Some modules such as storage and uploader, cannot be written in such a way that works for all platforms, because each platform provides different APIs for these tasks.
 In order for useless platform specific code not to bloat the size of the library on each platform, the `platform/` module contains implementations of identical interfaces in different platforms.